dylanpiera/Foundry-Pokemon-Tabletop-United-System/playtest.md

-# Welcome to the Playtest!
+# Welcome to the Stats Playtest!

-### What is this playtest?
+## What is this playtest?
-This playtest is being used to gather feedback for a potential new system of calculating a pokemons statistics, it takes inspiration from the Gen III games.
+This playtest is being used to gather feedback for a potential new system of calculating a pokemons statistics, it takes inspiration from the video game's in-game stat calculation used in the Gen III and later games.

-### Why?
+## Why?
-The current system of **Base Stat Relations** is flawed.
+The current system of ***Base Stat Relations*** is flawed.
 Many people completely ignore it and it has many issues with balancing, especially when comparing full tanks, vs 'glass cannons'.
-You can find full details of these issues written in this google docs sheet: https://docs.google.com/document/d/1rOlOdksd0QNTiAO2vLU6uYes0aAxGzFe1n5wuDdGmVg/edit
+You can find full details of these issues written in this google docs sheet: [Turns to Kill or “Wow, Tanks Really Suck”](https://docs.google.com/document/d/1rOlOdksd0QNTiAO2vLU6uYes0aAxGzFe1n5wuDdGmVg/edit)

-#### But the main points made in this sheet that we are trying to resolve with this playtest is:
+### But the main points made in this sheet that we are trying to resolve with this playtest is:

 - Full Tank is Bad.
 They invest all their level up points into health and defense stats, and it still only takes a glass cannon one maybe two turns to kill them, whilst they themselves deal no damage, because they have no points in attack/special attack.
-Meaning if you have two full tanks against eachother it is a wet noodle fight that can take **over 200 turns to resolve.**
+Meaning if you have two full tanks against eachother it is a wet noodle fight that can take ***over 200 turns to resolve.***
 - Extreme agression stays consitant across all levels, with  most battles being over in two or less moves even with average rolls.
 In the case of two glass cannons going against eachother it can often just be down to whoever moves first wins.
 This is boring, and the opposite problem that we have with the tanks.
 - in the middle All Even builds progressively lose time as they level up as we've already established and they would be better off just focusing aggression
 - The idea of Base Stat Relations is that your pokemons stats should all increase gradually, as they level up.
 Even if you have a beefy snorlax their speed will still increase over time, regardless of if you're putting all your points in HP.
 This should be encouraged! and more well rounded pokemon should be rewarded and not felt like they are being left behind by the more specialised.

-### How does it work?
+## How does it work?
 To work out the new stat line of a pokemon we took some inspiration from the Generation III Calculation for the Pokémon games.

 ![image](https://user-images.githubusercontent.com/43385250/221129214-de5d5ff7-da5f-4da9-966a-c41a766ab102.png)